-A dog eating rock is not something to take lightly.
-However, it is not unusual, especially in puppies under the age of 6 months.
-Eating rocks and other non-food items can be associated with pica, which has no exact known cause.
-You should not let your dog eat or swallow rocks as it will put his health in danger.
+A dog eating rocks is not something to take lightly.
+However, it is not unusual, especially in puppies under six months.
+Eating rocks and other non-food items can be associated with pica, which has no known cause.
+It would help if you did not let your dog eat or swallow rocks, as it will put his health in danger.
 Therefore, you will need to stop your dog from eating rocks immediately.

 Why is my dog eating rocks?

 As we have mentioned above, there is no exact cause for your dog eating rocks.
-However, pica, which is a name for eating non-food items, could be as a result of the above-listed reasons.
+However, pica, a name for eating non-food items, could be due to the above-listed reasons.
 Now let us look at each of them closely.

 So what does this mean?
 And what can we do to help our dogs?
-Well, read on and discover some of the most effective ways to stop your dog from eating rocks.
+Read on and discover some of the most effective ways to stop your dog from eating rocks.

 Normal development stage

 It is not unusual to observe your puppy eating rocks.
-This is because it can be a normal behavior when your puppy is getting familiar with his surroundings.
+This is because it can be a normal behavior when your puppy is familiar with his surroundings.
 He is curious and wants to discover everything.
-In his exploration process, he might eat rocks which is not good for his health.
+In his exploration process, he might eat rocks unsuitable for his health.

-In most cases, this behavior will stop on its own when your dog grows bigger and thus there is usually nothing much to worry about.
+In most cases, this behavior will stop on its own when your dog grows bigger; thus, there is usually nothing much to worry about.

-Like many other undesirable habits in dogs, eating rocks can also be as a result of boredom.
+Like many other undesirable habits in dogs, eating rocks can also result from boredom.
 Your dog is probably bored and looking for something to do to entertain himself.
 Unfortunately, dogs will engage in any behavior just to be occupied.
-Even though many dogs will not swallow the rocks, you should be vigilant when you observe your dog engaging in rock eating.
+Even though many dogs will not swallow the rocks, you should be vigilant when you observe your dog engaging in rock-eating.

 Stress and anxiety

 Rock-eating can also be a way for your dog to cope with stress.
-Unfortunately, our canine friends are quite vulnerable to stress and anxiety.
-For instance, some dogs do not like to be left alone for long periods of time.
+Unfortunately, our canine friends are pretty vulnerable to stress and anxiety.
+For instance, some dogs do not like being alone for long periods.
 They tend to develop some coping mechanisms that are not very healthy.
 Among these mechanisms is rock eating.
-This could end up in deadly results in the case your dog actually swallows the rocks.
+This could result in deadly results if your dog swallows the rocks.

-Your dog might also be using pica to get your attention.
+Your dog might also be using a pica to get your attention.
 And unfortunately, this will often work because you will give it to him, trying to stop him.
-A dog that is eating rocks as a way to seek attention is a little difficult to control.
+A dog eating rocks to seek attention is a little challenging to control.

-You obviously care for your dog and would not want anything to happen to him.
-Rock-eating can actually be very harmful to your dog.
-In fact, it can result in an emergency surgery if he has swallowed the rocks.
-Therefore, it is important to stop him immediately you observe the behavior.
+You care for your dog and would not want anything to happen to him.
+Rock-eating can be very harmful to your dog.
+It can result in emergency surgery if he has swallowed the rocks.
+Therefore, stopping him immediately after you observe the behavior is essential.

-If your dog shows any signs of sickness after eating rocks, it is vital that you rush him to the vet’s office.
-This way, he will be examined and your vet will be able to rule out any complications from the behaviors.
-If your dog shows symptoms like vomiting, inability to eat, tender stomach as well as general sickness, rush him to the vet.
+If your dog shows any sickness after eating rocks, you must rush him to the vet’s office.
+This way, he will be examined, and your vet can rule out any complications from the behaviors.
+If your dog shows symptoms like vomiting, inability to eat, tender stomach, and general sickness, rush him to the vet.

-Rock-eating could lead to blockage of the intestines and thus putting his life at risk.
+Rock-eating could block the intestines, thus putting his life at risk.

-Once you discover your dog eating rocks, you should take the following steps to stop him;
+Once you discover your dog eating rocks, you should take the following steps to stop them;

 Visit your vet

-Before you can take any action, you should rush him to the vet care.
-Your vet is going to examine your dog to see if he has swallowed any rocks that could actually lead to complications.
-In the case your dog is experiencing some or all of the earlier mentioned symptoms, an x-ray will determine if it is as a result of swallowing rocks.
+Before taking action, you should rush him to the vet care.
+Your vet will examine your dog to see if he has swallowed any rocks that could lead to complications.
+If your dog is experiencing some or all of the earlier mentioned symptoms, an x-ray will determine if it results from swallowing rocks.

-In addition to this, your vet is going to determine whether your dog is eating rocks out of nutritional deficiencies.
-If so, your vet is going to recommend the best form of treatment which might include change of your dog’s diet.
+In addition, your vet will determine whether your dog is eating rocks out of nutritional deficiencies.
+If so, your vet will recommend the best treatment, including changing your dog’s diet.
 In other cases, your dog can eat rock because of gastrointestinal issues.

 Therefore, you cannot ignore your dog when he starts to eat rocks.
-If your dog does not have any medical issues leading to the behavior, you will have to consider correcting behavioral issues.
+If your dog has no medical issues leading to the behavior, you must consider correcting behavioral problems.

-Boredom is a leading cause for a lot of undesirable habits in dogs.
-Once this happens, he is going to try and entertain himself and most often it is through behaviors that are unacceptable.
+Boredom is a leading cause of a lot of undesirable habits in dogs.
+Once this happens, he will try and entertain himself, which is often through unacceptable behaviors.
 Understand that your dog might get bored because he does not have much to do.
-After all, once you leave the house to attend to your daily activities, he is left all alone.
-Therefore, it is important to ensure that he has something to do in order to curb boredom.
+After all, he is left all alone once you leave the house to attend to your daily activities; he is left all alone.
+Therefore, it is essential to ensure that he has something to do to curb boredom.

 Remember that the goal here is to alleviate boredom by keeping him busy.
-However, do not leave so many treats for him so that you do not overfeed him
+However, please do not leave so many treats for him, so you do not overfeed him.

 Your dog is engaging in rock-eating because they are readily available!
-In efforts to stop him, ensure that you get rid of all the rocks in your backyard or lawn.
-This is not exactly as simple as it sounds as you cannot be able to get rid of all the rocks, especially if you use them for aesthetic purposes in your home.
+To stop him, ensure you eliminate all the rocks in your backyard or lawn.
+This is not exactly as simple as it sounds, as you cannot be able to get rid of all the stones, mainly if you use them for aesthetic purposes in your home.

-In addition to this, if you have a rock-eater, chances are that he will look for the latter even during walks.
+In addition, if you have a rock-eater, he will look for the latter even during walks.
 This can make it very difficult for you to stop your dog from eating rocks.
 However, you may consider changing the area you walk him if it is rocky.
 Consider taking him to the park where there are fewer rocks.

-In addition to this, you should always make sure that your dog is supervised at all times.
-When you are out walking him, ensure that he does not consume any rocks.
-If you are unable to remove the rocks from your homestead, then you can go ahead to use dog repellents to discourage your dog from eating rocks and other non-food items.
+In addition, you should always ensure that your dog is supervised at all times.
+When you walk out, ensure he does not consume any rocks.
+If you cannot remove the stones from your homestead, you can use dog repellents to discourage your dog from eating rocks and other non-food items.

 Spray rocks with dog repellent

-In some cases, you might not be able to completely remove rocks from your homestead.
-It could be because you are using them for decorative purposes or maybe they are too many to sweep.
-In such a case, you may consider repelling your dog from eating the latter.
+In some cases, you might be unable to remove rocks from your homestead altogether.
+It could be because you are using them for decorative purposes, or maybe they are too many to sweep.
+You may consider repelling your dog from eating the latter in such a case.

 For instance, you can use vinegar as a dog repellent.
 Mix this with water and spray the rocks.
-Since dogs detest the smell of vinegar, he is not going to get near the rocks.
+Since dogs detest the smell of vinegar, they will not get near the stones.
 However, this can be a tedious process since you will have to keep spraying the rocks over and over again.

-In addition to this, if you have rocks or pebbles in your garden or yard, you will have to discourage your dog from accessing them.
+In addition, if you have rocks or pebbles in your garden or yard, you must discourage your dog from accessing them.
 Clove oil acts as a very effective dog repellent.
-In order to use it to stop your dog from eating rocks, dip a few cotton balls in the oil and place them in the garden, or on the rocks.
-Your dog will not access the area and thus you will have dealt with eating rocks.
+To use it to stop your dog from eating rocks, dip a few cotton balls in the oil and place them in the garden or on the rocks.
+Your dog will not access the area, and thus you will have dealt with eating rocks.

-However, this might keep your dog from eating the rocks in your homestead but not curb the behavior completely.
-This is because he can always get somewhere new to get the rocks to chew.
-This is why you will need to consider the reasons why he is doing so and approach the problem from that angle.
+However, this might keep your dog from eating the rocks in your homestead but not curb the behavior altogether.
+This is because he can always get somewhere new to get the gems to chew.
+You must consider why he is doing so and approach the problem from that angle.

 Supervise your dog

-This is a necessity for each and every dog, especially if he has developed some undesirable habits.
-This is especially important when you are dealing with a puppy who enjoys eating rocks.
-Keep an eye on him during walks or playtime when he has access to the rocks.
+This is necessary for every dog, especially if he has developed undesirable habits.
+This is especially important when dealing with a puppy who enjoys eating rocks.
+Keep an eye on him during walks or playtime when he has access to the stones.

 This way, you can always stop him before he swallows the rocks.
-You will, however, need to train him a few commands if you haven’t already.
-We are going to explore dog training in efforts to stop rock eating a little later in this article.
+You will, however, need to train him in a few commands if you haven’t already.
+We will explore dog training to stop rock-eating later in this article.

 Spend time with your dog

-Not only will this help alleviate boredom and loneliness, but it is also going to help you understand your dog better.
-Now, dogs will eat rocks for different reasons as we had mentioned earlier.
-However, it is up to you to determine why before you can be able to address these issues.
+Not only will this help alleviate boredom and loneliness, but it will also help you understand your dog better.
+Now, dogs will eat rocks for different reasons, as we had mentioned earlier.
+However, it is up to you to determine why before addressing these issues.

 By spending time with your dog, you will be able to notice any change in behavior and overall health.
-A dog that is eating rocks could also be looking to get your attention, which actually works.
+A dog eating rocks could also be looking to get your attention, which works.
 This indicates that you probably have not been paying attention to him for some time.

 You can spend time walking or playing.
-In fact, playtime is the best time to recognize such behaviors as eating rocks.
+Playtime is the best time to recognize such behaviors as eating rocks.
 During this time, engage him in various activities that will take his mind off the idea of eating rocks.
-In addition, you can be able to train him to stop even as you play.
+In addition, you can train him to stop even as you play.

 Train your dog out of the habit

-The best thing about our canine friends is that we can be able to get rid of the aspects we do not want.
-For whatever reason your dog is eating rocks, it is important that he knows it is unacceptable and that you will not be entertaining the habit.
-Punishment is not exactly the way to go but training is.
-You can be able to train a dog to stop certain habits on your own.
-However, you will need to be very patient and at the same time vigilant.
+The best thing about our canine friends is that we can eliminate the aspects we do not want.
+Whatever reason your dog eats rocks, he must know it is unacceptable and that you will not be entertaining the habit.
+Punishment is not precisely the way to go, but training is.
+You can train a dog to stop certain practices on your own.
+However, you will need to be very patient and, at the same time, vigilant.

 Training your dog to stop eating rocks should not be as complicated.
 Here are a few tips that can help you dissociate him from the habit completely;